khronox85/ndtx-priv/README.md

 * Swagger
 * Jacoco

+## Architecture

+I applied a simplified Hexagonal Architecture, organizing the project into Domain, Application, and Infrastructure layers to separate business logic from technical concerns and improve maintainability.

+Using DDD helped structure the core logic around real business concepts, ensuring clarity and alignment with requirements.
+Together, this approach makes the system easier to test, evolve, and understand.

+### Modules

+For simplicity, instead of using modules, which would be more convenient, I used packages to simulate the module structure the project would have:

+* **Domain**: Contains the Price entity, which represents the PRICES table in the database, as well as the PriceRepository interface used to query pricing information.
+* **Application**: Contains the main use case responsible for returning the price based on brandId, productId, and applicationDate.
+It maps the result to a DTO to decouple the output from the internal data model.
+* **Infrastructure**: Contains the REST controller, which uses a mapper to return a simplified DTO with only the necessary information and a ControllerAdvice to handle exceptions centrally.

 ## Execution

-With Java 21 you can run the jar attached to the project with "java -jar ./pricing-1.0.0.jar"
+With Java 21 you can run the jar attached to the project with "java -jar ./pricing-1.1.0.jar"

 ## Usage